French Pastry Cream Recipe

 Go slow!
 You’re cooking eggs and they need a slow and low heat.

 - Lumpy – ingredients not measured properly or not sieved at the end before chilling.
+Use a whisk instead of a

 - Split – butter added too quickly, keep whisking, ti will eventually come together!